dantegates/dantegates.github.io/_posts/2018-05-24-From-Docker-to-Kubernetes.md

 In `templates/deployments.yml` "liveness" and "readiness" probes are defined.
 These are descriptions of how to ping the service to know if it is "alive."
 By default the example in `helm create` simply makes an HTTP GET request to the root route - '/'.
 If it returns 200 the checks are considered successful.
 If not, the service will continually be restarted until the check passes.
 It happened to be that the image I used when first trying out `helm` doesn't define a root endpoint which caused both probes to fail.

-Fortunately I was able to figure out the issue by reading [this excellent blog post](https://kukulinski.com/10-most-common-reasons-kubernetes-deployments-fail-part-1/) which has greate trouble shooting advice for working with kubernetes.
+Fortunately I was able to figure out the issue by reading [this excellent blog post](https://kukulinski.com/10-most-common-reasons-kubernetes-deployments-fail-part-1/) which has great trouble shooting advice for working with Kubernetes.